antoinet/vortex/vortex07/README.md

 The [cyclic redundancy check (CRC)](http://en.wikipedia.org/wiki/Cyclic_redundancy_check) computes a check value (or checksum), which is used to detect *accidental* changes in data, e.g. when transmitting over unreliable communication channels.
-With this error detecting code, the slightest error (i.e. bit-flip) in the input data results in a very different output.
+With this error detecting code, the slightest change (i.e. bit-flip) in the input data results in a very different output pattern.
 As opposed to [cryptographic hash functions](http://en.wikipedia.org/wiki/Cryptographic_hash_function) like SHA1 or MD5, preimage resistance is not a property of CRC, it is not designed to withstand [preimage attacks](http://en.wikipedia.org/wiki/Preimage_attack): given a checksum *C*, it is not hard to